Businesses don’t work in the rain, or care, or deliver a high (or poor) quality product, and a good (or bad) experience.

 Eric Morley, Founder

 Eric believes that a timber frame company by itself doesn’t deliver a high (or poor) quality timber frame and a good (or bad) experience.
 People do.
 His job is really about building relationships with people who desire a level of attention to detail and quality that is simply uncommon in the general construction industry.
 Eric was born in Monrovia Liberia, was kicked out of Tripoli Libya as a result of Colonel Gadhafi’s coup d’état in 1969, grew up in Switzerland & France, was educated at the University of North Carolina at Chapel Hill and earned his MBA from Appalachian State University in 1992.
-Eric is a lifetime Timber Framer’s Guild member, currently serves on the Timber Framers Guild Board of Directors, has served on the Timber Frame Business Council Board of Directors, and teaches an AIA Continuing Education course on timber framing.
+Eric is a lifetime Timber Framer’s Guild member, currently serves on the Timber Framers Guild Board of Directors as Vice President, has served on the Timber Frame Business Council Board of Directors, and teaches an AIA Continuing Education course on timber framing.
 He is a published photographer, FAA part 107 licensed commercial drone pilot, enjoys tinkering with (and from time-to-time riding) his antique BMW motorcycle, and once bicycled the complete Blue Ridge Parkway from Staunton, VA to Cherokee, NC (469 miles).
 His current project?
 A film about our new shop!return to top of page

 Craig Kitson, Vice President of Operations